NSDC sanctions against Ukrainian citizens: Criticism

 In 2024, the Ukrainian Bar Association called for reforming the sanctions mechanism, emphasizing the need to ensure real judicial oversight and the protection of human rights.

-Ukrainian human rights organizations such as the ZMINA Human Rights Center, the Ukrainian Helsinki Human Rights Union (UHHRU), and the Kharkiv Human Rights Protection Group have repeatedly stated that the imposition of sanctions on Ukrainian citizens violates the Constitution of Ukraine and international law.
-They argue that the National Security and Defense Council of Ukraine (NSDC), as a political body, lacks the authority to carry out quasi-judicial functions.

 The ZMINA Human Rights Center has warned that “the use of sanctions instead of proper investigations and fair trials could lead to the destruction of democracy in Ukraine”.

 The Kharkiv Human Rights Protection Group has stated that sanctions against Ukrainian citizens may only be acceptable in cases where individuals are hiding in hostile jurisdictions abroad or in temporarily occupied territories and the state has no mechanisms to bring them to justice.
 According to human rights defenders, President Zelenskyy’s actions in this context amount to political repression rather than sanctions in the sense of international law.

 Oleksandra Matviichuk, head of the Center for Civil Liberties and Nobel Peace Prize laureate, stated that “you cannot replace reforms of the judiciary, law enforcement agencies, and special services with manual control via the NSDC”.
 She warned of the long-term danger of such sanctions, noting that “Ukraine cannot afford to use unlawful methods like those employed by Russia”.